SvenGroot/Ookii.CommandLine/README.md

 line arguments, using properties and attributes, which I personally prefer as it reduces the amount of code you typically need to write.

-Additionally, Ookii.CommandLine supports a more PowerShell-like syntax, as well as the more POSIX-like syntax that System.CommandLine uses).
+Additionally, Ookii.CommandLine supports a more PowerShell-like syntax, as well as the POSIX-like syntax that System.CommandLine uses.

 In the end, it comes down to personal preference.
 You should use whichever one suits your needs and coding style best.